-2. Mindanao DFAT - Marawi Recovery Project (MRP).
+- E. Funds from Governments for Projects in Mindanao - 1.
+Mindanao Department of Foreign Affairs and Trade (DFAT) Marawi Recovery Project (MRP).
 The security, peacebuilding, humanitarian, and development implications of the situation in Marawi warranted an immediate and sustained response by the Australian Government.
-Building on the lessons learned from the ZRP, the MRP will promote protection and psychosocial and economic recovery of at least 4,000 households (20,000 persons), thereby enabling an improved quality of life, the strengthening of relations between peoples, and greater prospects for peace.
+Building on the lessons learned from the Zamboanga Recovery Project (ZRP), an earlier project between CFSI and DFAT, the MRP promotes protection and psychosocial and economic recovery of at least 4,000 households (20,000 persons), thereby enabling an improved quality of life, the strengthening of relations between peoples, and greater prospects for peace.
 These outcomes are expected, to at least some extent help counter or prevent violent extremism.
 The project is informed by the experience and expertise of the Food and Agriculture Organisation of the United Nations (FAO), which serves as a partner for the project, along with the governments of Marawi City and Lanao del Sur.
 The implementation is from October 2017 to December 2019.
-In April 2019, an amendment for additional grant funding was signed that extends the project implementation to December 2021.